Turtle-Brand/Turtle-Notifications/README.md

 * To close a popup without pressing anything press Left-Alt
 * I might make a cool little plugin or something that automatically tells the user the thing above
+* I actually made a plugin called "Warn" that does the above, see Warn.lua in Plugins/

 ## API